InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 ## Problem

-Key Performance Indicators (KPIs) for Product Owners are primarily product focused and don't consider areas such as collaborative development.
-Impact: Lower level of engagement with InnerSource.
+Key Performance Indicators (KPIs) for Product Owners are primarily product focused, and don't consider areas such as collaborative development.
+This results in a lower level of engagement with InnerSource projects.

 ## Forces